 On a more international level, the challenge would be to replicate the evaluation offered by this study more globally using the key outcome measures specific to particular countries.
-Again, once a snap-shot of impact has been illustrated, countries across the globe may wish to fund more longitudinal studies in order to grow their Thinking Schools further in their own particular contexts.
+Again, once a snapshot of impact has been illustrated, countries across the globe may wish to fund more longitudinal studies in order to grow their Thinking Schools further in their own particular contexts.
+The following case studies chart the three year growth of three state secondary thinking schools and three state primary thinking schools provide a stimulus for 'getting underneath' the positive headlines to gain an insight into contextual influences that impact positively on the achievement of pupils.
+They span a variety of contexts, particularly in terms of the percentage of 'disadvantaged pupils' on roll.
+In short, future research questions seem to centre on the nature of specific school culture and success in growing a thinking school.